ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Many letters came from ANZACs whose lives were changed by Oswald’s teaching.

-Within a few months, the YMCA stepped in and helped send out the pamphlets–to 10,000 people in all the theaters of war.
+Within a few months, the YMCA helped distribute the pamphlets to 10,000 people across all theaters of war.

 It was the beginning of what led to all the Oswald Chambers books, including My Utmost for His Highest.